 The current MAC address is

 30:9c:23:28:66:bf.
-You choose an arbitrary new MAC address.
+You can choose an arbitrary new MAC address to change to.
 However, you should not change the first 24-bit of the MAC address.
-Otherwise, your OS will not be able to recognize your network adapter correctly.
-Usually I suggest change the last digit from the current MAC address.
-For e.g.
+Otherwise, your OS will not be able to recognize the network adapter correctly.
+Usually, I suggest change the last digit in the current MAC address.
+For example

-Change the MAC address with following commands.
+Next, change the MAC address with the following commands.
 Note: replace

 30:9c:23:28:66:be with appropriate values in your configuration.